-- 1. to elect Peter Feinberg and Laurie B. Keating as Class II directors to hold office until our annual meeting of stockholders to be held in 2026 and until their respective successors have been duly elected and qualified; - 2. to ratify the appointment of RSM US LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2023; and - 3. to transact such other business as may properly come before the Annual Meeting or any continuation, postponement or adjournment thereof.
+- 1. to elect Robert J. Carpenter and Benjamin J. Zeskind, Ph.D. as Class III directors to hold office until our annual meeting of stockholders to be held in 2027 and until their respective successors have been duly elected and qualified; - 2. to ratify the appointment of RSM US LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2024; and - 3. to transact such other business as may properly come before the Annual Meeting or any continuation, postponement or adjournment thereof.

 These items of business are described in the Proxy Statement that follows this notice.
-Holders of record of our Class A common stock as of the close of business on April 20, 2023 are entitled to notice of and to vote at the Annual Meeting, or any continuation, postponement or adjournment thereof.
-A complete list of such stockholders will be open to the examination of any stockholder during ordinary business hours, at our principal executive offices at 245 Main Street, Second Floor, Cambridge, MA 02142 for a period of ten days prior to the Annual Meeting.
-The list of these stockholders will also be available on the bottom of your screen during the Annual Meeting after entering the 16-digit control number included on your Notice of Internet Availability of Proxy Materials, on your proxy card or on the instructions that accompanied your proxy materials.
+Holders of record of our Class A common stock as of the close of business on April 18, 2024 are entitled to notice of and to vote at the Annual Meeting, or any continuation, postponement or adjournment thereof.
+A complete list of such stockholders will be open to the examination of any stockholder for a period of ten days ending on the day before the Annual Meeting for a purpose germane to the meeting by sending an email to mbookman@immuneering.com, stating the purpose of the request and providing proof of ownership of the Company's stock.
 The Annual Meeting may be continued or adjourned from time to time without notice other than by announcement at the Annual Meeting.